Nuri al-Maliki Fast Facts

 March 3-5, 2008 - Meets with Iranian President Mahmoud Ahmadinejad in Baghdad.

-February 2009 - Al-Maliki's State of Law coalition wins a plurality in 9 of the 14 provinces that held elections.
+February 2009 - Maliki's State of Law coalition wins a plurality in 9 of the 14 provinces that held elections.

 March 7, 2010 - Parliamentary elections for Iraq's second full-term legislature.
-The main rival to the State of Law coalition which includes al-Maliki's Dawa Party, is the Iraqiya coalition headed by former interim Prime Minister Ayad Allawi.
+The main rival to the State of Law coalition which includes Maliki's Dawa Party, is the Iraqiya coalition headed by former interim Prime Minister Ayad Allawi.

-March 26, 2010 - In Iraq's parliamentary elections, Allawi's Iraqiya coalition edges out al-Maliki's coalition 91 seats to 89.
+March 26, 2010 - In Iraq's parliamentary elections, Allawi's Iraqiya coalition edges out Maliki's coalition 91 seats to 89.

-November 25, 2010 - Al-Maliki is named to a second term by Iraqi President Jalal Talabani in a televised ceremony.
+November 25, 2010 - Maliki is named to a second term by Iraqi President Jalal Talabani in a televised ceremony.

-December 12, 2011 - Meets with President Barack Obama at the White House to discuss the shift in US-Iraq relations with the end of the Iraq war.
+December 12, 2011 - Meets with US President Barack Obama at the White House to discuss the shift in US-Iraq relations with the end of the Iraq war.

-June 10, 2012 - Al-Maliki survives the threat of a no-confidence vote by parliament when President Talabani announces that there is not enough support for the vote.
-Al-Maliki's opponents accuse him of monopolizing power.
+June 10, 2012 - Maliki survives the threat of a no-confidence vote by parliament when President Talabani announces that there is not enough support for the vote.
+Maliki's opponents accuse him of monopolizing power.

-June 21, 2012 - Osama al-Nujaifi, speaker of parliament, announces that al-Maliki will be asked to appear before parliament in a continued effort to oust him.
+June 21, 2012 - Osama al-Nujaifi, speaker of parliament, announces that Maliki will be asked to appear before parliament in a continued effort to oust him.

-January 4, 2014 - Al-Maliki vows to crush the insurgency in Anbar province, where the Sunni insurgency -- al Qaeda in Iraq -- flourished following the 2003 US-led invasion.
-"There will be no withdrawal," al-Maliki says in a speech carried by Al-Arabiya.
+January 4, 2014 - Maliki vows to crush the insurgency in Anbar province, where the Sunni insurgency -- al Qaeda in Iraq -- flourished following the 2003 US-led invasion.
+"There will be no withdrawal," Maliki says in a speech carried by Al-Arabiya.

-April 30, 2014 - Al-Maliki's party wins 92 seats in parliamentary elections, short of the 165 seats needed for a majority.
+April 30, 2014 - Maliki's party wins 92 seats in parliamentary elections, short of the 165 seats needed for a majority.

-August 11, 2014 - President Fuad Masum appoints Haider al-Abadi as prime minister of Iraq, replacing a defiant al-Maliki with a member of his own party, despite al-Maliki's pronouncement earlier in the day that he intends to stay in office for a third term.
-Al-Abadi, is the deputy speaker of the Iraqi Parliament and a former aide to al-Maliki.
+August 11, 2014 - President Fuad Masum appoints Haider al-Abadi as prime minister of Iraq, replacing a defiant Maliki with a member of his own party, despite Maliki's pronouncement earlier in the day that he intends to stay in office for a third term.
+Abadi, is the deputy speaker of the Iraqi Parliament and a former aide to Maliki.

-August 14, 2014 - In a televised address, al-Maliki withdraws his candidacy for a third term and endorses al-Abadi.
+August 14, 2014 - In a televised address, Maliki withdraws his candidacy for a third term and endorses Abadi.